vib-singlecell-nf/vsn-pipelines-examples/docs/Hung.rst

         > nextflow.config

 The generated config is available at the ``vsn-pipelines-examples`` GitHub repository: `hungr_2019/10x_bbknn_scenic.config`_.
-You should provide The lines commented with "TO EDIT" with the correct information.
+You should provide the lines commented with "TO EDIT" with the correct information.

 .. _`hungr_2019/10x_bbknn_scenic.config`: https://github.com/vib-singlecell-nf/vsn-pipelines-examples/blob/master/hungr_2019/10x_bbknn_scenic.config